rehierl/node-tree-outliner/3-basic-design/5-1-sxs-relation.md

 node order of the node tree.

-Note that sibling sections are ordered because a presequent sibling section will be entered/created/opened before any of its subsequent sibling sections.
+Note that sibling sections are ordered because a presequent sibling section will be entered/created/opened before any of subsequent sibling section.
 In addition to that, any parent section will be entered before any of its descendant sections.
 That is, the node order of the node tree carries over onto the tree of sections.
 (Which indicates/supports that any parent node is presequent to its descendant nodes).